rudygasson/identicon/README.md

 # Identicon

 A little module to create avatar placeholders in the form of so-called "identicons".
-They are images made up of a 5x5 grid with randomly but symmetrical generated fields of the same random color.
+They are images made up of a 5x5 grid with symmetrical generated fields of the same color, based on a hash algorithm with a string as input.

+The same input string (e.g. username, nick name) always generates the same identicon.

 ## Installation